 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act requires that colleges and universities publish and distribute an annual security report.
 This report includes campus crime statistics for the previous three years, policy statements concerning crime reporting, access to campus facilities, enforcement and arrest authority of campus police, crime prevention and procedures to be followed in sexual assault offenses.
 The act also provides for timely notice to the campus of crimes considered serious and continuous threats to safety, as well as emergency response procedures.
 Also, the act requires the maintenance of a public crime log of all reported crimes.
-You may view and download this document by visiting ubalt.edu/ubpolice.
-You may also obtain a paper copy of the report at the UBalt Police Department, located in the Charles Royal Building, Room 200.
+You may view and download this document by visiting <a href="https://document.org/linearity/beaut